michjans/routegen/README.md

 - cmake --build . --config Release --target install

 #### macOS

+Before installing Qt, make sure that at least the xcode command line tools are installed.
+This installation is triggered by calling:
+- xcode-select --install

+The Qt installer warns that the full Xcode environment has to be installed, but when just building from the command line and using Qt creator for development, this is not required.

 First install the Homebrew Package Manager for macOS using the command shell, see: https://brew.sh
 - /bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"